 Add multiple SMTP proxy addresses to contact objects in office 365.
 Assuming cloud governance defines managing objects through the public cloud portal.

 The Office 365 admin panel is limited in only allowing the admin to add a single email address to a mail contact.
 If you want to add multiple addresses, you have to use PowerShell.
 Use the following set of commands to add and verify the additional proxy addresses.

-- To connect powershell to Office 365, open Powershell
+- To connect PowerShell to Office 365, open the PowerShell console

 - Type the following command: $Cred = Get-Credential